napari/napari/docs/developers/profiling.md

     You can find more documentation about the Stats object in the Python documentation [here](https://docs.python.org/3/library/profile.html#the-stats-class).

 2. Snakeviz.

     Snakeviz is a third party library designed to visualize profiling output interactively.
-    You can install it with pip like any other Python library using `pip install snakeviz`.
+    You can install it with pip like any other Python library using `python -m pip install snakeviz`.
     This will provide the `snakeviz` command, which you can call to create an in-browser visualization of your profiling data.
 Use the command:
     ```bash
     snakeviz path/to/result.pstat
     ```
     This should cause a new page to open in your browser with your profiling information.
     You can read more about how to interpret this visualization on the